Bangladesh national cricket team: Under Jamie Siddons (2007–2011)

 In late October, BCB appointed Jamie Siddons, an Australian cricketer, as their head coach.
 At the end of 2007, Bangladesh toured New Zealand.
 They were soundly beaten 3–0 in the one-dayers.
 Bangladesh started the new year with the Test leg of the tour.
 These matches were also one-sided, where Bangladesh lost the series 2–0.

 In February–March 2008, South Africa clean-swept Bangladesh across formats.
 The tour included two Tests and three ODIs.
 However, in the 1st Test, Bangladesh secured a first innings lead of 22 runs after restricting South Africa for 170.

 Bangladesh then defeated non-Test-playing Ireland 3–0 in an ODI series at home in the same month, ending a run of 14 losses.

 Pakistan hosted Bangladesh for 5 ODIs and a T20I in April.
 It was a miserable tour for Bangladesh where they lost all games.

 Bangladesh lost both first-round games against Pakistan and India at a triangular ODI tournament held in Bangladesh in June.

 At the 2008 Asia Cup held in Pakistan, Bangladesh won their first group stage game against associate UAE.
 Even though they lost to Sri Lanka in the next group stage match, Bangladesh reached the super four stage, before losing the next three games against India, Sri Lanka and Pakistan.

 They were later got whitewashed 0–3 in the ODIs during their tour to Australia in August–September.

 In October, New Zealand toured Bangladesh for three ODIs and two Tests.
 Shortly before the tour, fourteen Bangladesh players left to play in the Indian Cricket League and were subsequently banned for ten years.
 Six of the players were centrally contracted, including former captain Habibul Bashar.
 With a less experienced team than usual and a poor record against New Zealand, Bangladesh was expected to lose heavily.
-After winning the opening ODI (their first ODI victory ever over New Zealand), Bangladesh went on to lose series 2–1.
+After winning the opening ODI (their first ODI victory ever over New Zealand), Bangladesh went on to lose the series 2–1.
 New Zealand won the first Test by three wickets in what their coach, John Bracewell, described as "one of the great character wins".
 The second Test ended up in a rain curtailed draw, sealing the series victory for New Zealand (1–0).
 But in the process Shakib Al Hasan emerged as an all-rounder.
 Having previously been selected primarily as a batsman, he went on to take the best bowling figures in an innings for a Bangladesh player, 7 wickets for 36 runs, beating the record set by Enamul Haque Jr three years earlier.